nmarniesse/traffic-light/README.md

 Why?
 Because I have kids :smile:

-This small project is written in React & Typsescript and uses Material UI.
+This small project is written in React.JS & Typescript and uses Material UI.
 It's deployed on github.io automatically when pushed on master:

 [https://nmarniesse.github.io/traffic-light/](https://nmarniesse.github.io/traffic-light/)